AntoninPrazsky/simulation/README.md

 ![Screenshot](Documentation//screenshot.png)

 ## Notes
-* All comments in source code are currently written in Czech.
+* All comments in source code are currently written in Czech as well as [documentation](https://simulation.winphonew.eu).